Skip to main content

 Before we get started, let’s take a moment to think about where this feedback came from and some things to keep in mind while digesting the feedback.
 Engagement surveys are an opportunity for employees to have their voices be heard, with the intent of ultimately improving the organization.
 There will likely be a mix of positive and constructive feedback, some expected and some unexpected.
 This is great because we can’t take action on things we don’t know about!
 Feedback is a chance to peer into our blindspots.
 As a manager, you have an opportunity to role model how to receive this feedback.
 Being open and empathetic (accepting it as someone’s reality even if it’s not yours) will help your team members feel comfortable providing honest and candid feedback in the future.
 We’ve written more about how to approach receiving feedback, from a leadership perspective that you may find helpful.

-💡 Tip: Prefer to learn how to understand results via a video?
-Click here.
+Tip: Prefer to learn how to understand results via a video?
+Check out our course on understanding and leveraging Engagement survey results.

 UNDERSTAND

 Some people love data and will want to spend weeks dissecting and digesting every possible number and comparison available.
-However, this probably isn't the most useful approach to improving your culture (we've written about this here).
+However, this probably isn't the most useful approach to improving your culture.
 There is actually a lot you can do by taking a very simple approach to your results and saving more time for discussion and generating ideas for action.
 Thus, here we present the flow you can go through while understanding your results.

 Participation